Name: Jimmy White

 Unfortunately for him however, just as Davis began his decline, another young superstar by the name of Stephen Hendry was beginning his emergence, indeed pushing Jimmy to a deciding frame in their 1988 World Championship meeting in the second round.

-1990/1 saw success come his way in the Mercantile Classic, World Matchplay and World Masters events, but again there was to be disappointment in the final as this time his hopes were dashed by a determined John Parrott who ran out an 18-11 winner.
+1990/1 saw success come his way at the Mercantile Classic, World Matchplay and World Masters events, but again there was to be disappointment in the final as this time his hopes were dashed by a determined John Parrott who ran out an 18-11 winner.

 Hendry hat-trick

-Though the British and European Open titles came his way in the following season, his successes were overshadowed by the start of a three year run of finals between White and his great rival Stephen Hendry.
+Though the British and European Open titles came his way in the following season, his successes were overshadowed by the start of a three year run of World Championship finals between White and his great rival Stephen Hendry.
 This time around in 1992, although White made a historic 147 break in an earlier round against Maltese star Tony Drago, further disappointment was to come in the final as Hendry got the better of him 18-14.

-1992/3 was a similar story as following big victories in the Grand Prix and UK Championship, his season was marred by another loss to Hendry at Sheffield, this time by a comprehensive 18-5 scoreline, the last time a final was won with a session to spare.
+1992/3 was a similar story as following important victories at the Grand Prix and UK Championship tournaments, his season was marred by another loss to Hendry at Sheffield, this time by a comprehensive 18-5 scoreline with a session to spare.

 A defining moment